Ta7a21/coding-for-embedded/chapter_1.md

 # Chapter 1: Language Structure Traps
 ## Presentation traps
-1. Use typedef instead of macros
+1. Use typedef instead of macros for defining new types
 ```c
 #define PTR_CHAR char * /* Not compliant */

 typedef char * pchar; /* Compliant */
 ```
-2. Initialize all or none elements in arrays
+2. Initialize all or none elements in arrays (By default, other non-initialized elements gets zero value)
 ```c
 int arr[3] = {1}; /* Not compliant */

 int arr[3] = {1 ,2, 3}; /* Compliant */
 ```
-3. Specify data type with static keyword
+3. Specify data types while using static keyword (By default, static variables are integers)
 ```c
 static x; /* Not compliant */